netmex/sqrip-woocommerce/README.txt

 === sqrip – Swiss QR Invoice ===
 Contributors: sqrip
 Donate link: https://sqrip.ch/
-Tags: woocommerce, payment, sqrip, qrcode, qr, scan, swiss qr invoice, QR-Rechnung, EBICS, QR-facture, bulletins de versement, Einzahlungsschein, QR-Einzahlungsschein, bulletins de versement, Swiss QR Code, code QR, QR-fattura, polizze di versamento
+Tags: woocommerce, payment, sqrip, qrcode, qr, scan, Kontoabgleich, swiss qr invoice, QR-Rechnung, EBICS, QR-facture, bulletins de versement, Einzahlungsschein, QR-Einzahlungsschein, bulletins de versement, Swiss QR Code, code QR, QR-fattura, polizze di versamento
 Requires at least: 4.7
-Tested up to: 5.9
+Tested up to: 6.0
-Stable tag: 1.5.4
+Stable tag: 1.5.5
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-sqrip – Modern and clever WooCommerce tools for the most widely used payment method in Switzerland: the bank transfers.
+sqrip – A comprehensive and clever WooCommerce finance tool for the most widely used payment method in Switzerland: the bank transfers.

 == Description ==
 At the end of September 2022, the traditional inpayment slips (ISR) for bank transfers in Switzerland will disappear.
 The replacement will be the "QR bill" (https://www.einfach-zahlen.ch/), which was introduced in July 2020.